IDNI/tau-lang/README.md

 [GitHub page](https://github.com/IDNI/tau-lang/releases/tag/v0.7-alpha).
 Once
-you have downloaded and installed the executable (see the Section [Installing the Tau Framework](#installing-the-tau-framework)), you can run it from the command line just by typing `tau`.
+you have downloaded and installed the executable (see the Section [Installing the Tau Framework](#installing-the-tau-framework)), you can run it from the command line by typing `tau`.

 The programming model underlying the Tau Language is fully declarative.
 You specify, possibly only very implicitly, how the current and previous inputs and